kzr8/moe-junyuanpri/_departments/CCE/Sexuality Education Programme (SEd).md

 <u><b>Please Note:</b></u> <br>
 <b>\*For 2023, the Primary 5 lesson "_Did You Know?_" will also be conducted for the Primary 6 cohort.</b>

+##### **Information for Parents**

+8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://junyuanpri-moe-edu-sg-admin.cwp.sg/qql/slot/u499/Departments/Character%20&%20Citizenship%20Education/2023%20SEd/2023%20SEd%20Annex%20A.pdf).
+The completed opt-out form is to be submitted by 25 January 2023 (P6) and 23 March 2023 (P5).

+10. Parents can contact the school at [junyuan\_ps@moe.edu.sg](mailto:junyuan_ps@moe.edu.sg), Tel: 6783 0375 for discussion or to seek clarification about the school’s Sexuality Education programme.